dennissxz/data-science-handbook/_sources/32-classification/09-k-nearest-neighbors.md

 Note that there is no hyper-parameter $K$.

+## Pros

+- Can express complex, non-linear, non-parametric boundaries
+- Very fast training
+- Simple, yet with good performance in practice
+- Reasonably good interpretability

 ## Cons
 - It is an example of **memory-based learning** or **instance-based learning**.
 It stores all seen points.
+- Not among the best classifiers in terms of accuracy
+- Standardization is often necessary
 - Poor performance in high dimensional settings
 - In the graph case, how best to evaluate may not be clear in the case where $\boldsymbol{x} _j$ is not observed for one or more $j \in N_i$.
   - One solution to this dilemma is to redefine it in terms of only those vertices $j \in V_i$ that are both adjacent to $i$ and for which $\boldsymbol{x} _j$ is observed.